rihalvnium76/x86AsmCompileScript/README.md

 Free combination of the following tags is supported.

 * c : Compile source
-* w : Write binary files to virtual disk
+* w : Write binary file to virtual disk
 * r : Launch Bochsdbg to execute the code
 ## DD_Seek
 The number of blocks skipped at the beginning of the write file, the default unit of the block is 512 bytes.